singro/SCPullRefresh/README.md

  * Dont forget to call super in your VCs for scrollView delegate & life cycle methods.

 ####Customize animation
- * see demo in SCCircularRefreshView or SCBubbleRefreshView to customization
+ * see demo in SCCircularRefreshView or SCBubbleRefreshView for customization

 ####License